 Uniting Our Nations Programming with Indigenous Youth

-The Uniting Our Nations programs were developed in collaboration with Indigenous educators, students, counsellors, and community partners and we continue to explore new avenues to expand the reach and impact for existing resources and the need for more support tools.
+The Uniting Our Nations programs were developed in collaboration with Indigenous educators, students, counsellors, and community partners.
+We continue to explore new avenues to expand the reach and impact for existing resources and the need for more support tools.

 - Cultural Connectedness and Identity Foster Resilience in FNMI Youth